cool8jay/Theory-of-Fun-for-Game-Design/what-people-are-saying.md

 <hr>

-"Koster outlines a convincing manifesto for why people do or don’t have a good time in games in A Theory of Fun.
+"Koster outlines a convincing manifesto for why people do or don't have a good time in games in A Theory of Fun.
 He also makes us feel very very not smart."

 —Game Informer Magazine